acortds/test-repo/Codebook.md

 ColNames$V2 <- gsub(",", "C", ColNames$V2)
 ```

-Also, it's easier if we use common names for same data.
+Also, it's easier if we use common names for similar data.
 When loading the following data sets we specify the name of their columns

 ```r
 LabelDesc   <- read.table(LabelURL    , col.names = c("act_id", "activity"))